 What is Hyperpigmentation?

-There are multiple triggers of hyperpigmentation which include - UV exposure, medication, and some professional treatments – all of which can trigger the production of excess melanin in the skin’s deepest, unseen, epidermal layers.
+There are multiple triggers of hyperpigmentation which include UV exposure, medication, pregnancy and some professional treatments.
+Each of these can trigger the production of excess melanin in the skin’s deepest, unseen, epidermal layers.

 What causes pigmentation?

-There are three main reasons why the body produces excess melanin, these are sun exposure, hormone level and scarring.
+There are three main reasons why the body produces excess melanin: sun exposure, hormone levels and acne scarring.

-Sun exposure is the one of the main causes of pigment changes.
-Melanin is key for protecting the skin against sun damage.
+Sun exposure is the one of the main causes of pigment changes as melanin is needed to protect the skin against sun damage.
 When skin is exposed to the sun, melanin absorbs the energy of the sun’s harmful ultraviolet rays in order to protect the skin from overexposure.
 The result of this process is skin tanning.
 However, sometimes sun exposure triggers an overproduction of skin cells and these cells cluster together to form small circular marks known as age or sun spots (solar lentigines) on the areas of skin most exposed to the sun like face, décolletage and backs of the hands.

 Wearing a broad-spectrum sunscreen of at least SPF15 every day (even during winter time) will help protect against further damage from the sun’s harmful UV rays and helps prevent sun-induced hyperpigmentation.

 Hormonal changes in the body can also affect pigmentation.
-Fluctuations in oestrogen levels, due to pregnancy or oral contraceptive use, can also stimulate your melanocyte cells to work overtime and create pools of melanin on the skin called melisma spots.
-Pregnancy, for example, can trigger overproduction of melanin on the face and darkened skin on the abdomen and other areas, sometimes referred to as ‘Pregnancy Mask’.
+Fluctuations in oestrogen levels, due to pregnancy or oral contraceptive use, can also stimulate melanocyte cells to work overtime and create pools of melanin on the skin called melasma spots.
+Pregnancy, for example, can trigger overproduction of melanin on the face and darkened skin on the abdomen and other areas, sometimes referred to as a ‘Pregnancy Mask’.

 Products for Pigmentation

-At SkinCeuticals, to target pigmentation, we recommend the below regimen for targeting visible pigmentation on the face.
+At SkinCeuticals, we recommend the below regimen for targeting visible pigmentation on the face.